-Since HIV and AIDS services are not offered across all facility types, and services are relatively scarce, it was important to collect data from all known sites where HIV and AIDS services are offered.
+Since HIV and AIDS services are not offered across all facility types and services are relatively scarce, it was important to collect data from all known sites where HIV and AIDS services are offered.
 This, however, results in the sample being disproportionately representative of these services.
-Given the small numbers of facilities included, it is important to understand that when analyzing the data, all eligible facilities (i.e., the unweighted number) are included in this analysis.
+Given the small numbers of facilities included, all eligible facilities (i.e., the unweighted number) were included in an initial analysis, but in the analysis presented here, it is noted that only public facilities appear in the tables.
 Since the sample is not weighted, proportional representation of the data by type of facility and national-level percentages cannot be ascertained.

-In each country, a number of facilities provide the majority of care and treatment to HIV-positive individuals, such as ART, PMTCT, and laboratory services.
+In each country, a number of facilities provide the majority of care and treatment to HIV positive individuals, such as ART, PMTCT, and laboratory services.
 In addition to facilities providing a broad spectrum of care, others provide AIDS-related services on a narrower scale, such as VCT for antenatal patients or tuberculosis care to HIV-positive individuals.
 Both types of facilities were included in the HSPA.

-In St. Vincent and the Grenadines, hospitals, labs and larger health centers are well represented.
-However, the smaller health centers are not included in the sample either because of the limited number of people served and services provided, the inaccessibility of the facility, or unavailability of health care providers.
-Twenty-four facilities were surveyed in St. Vincent and the Grenadines.
+In Saint Lucia, hospitals, laboratories and larger health centers are well represented.
+However, some smaller health centers are not included in the sample, either because of the limited number of people served and services provided, the inaccessibility of the facility, or the unavailability of the health provider.
+The total number of public facilities surveyed in Saint Lucia was 12.